Mendig Air Base: Current use

 After the military drew out in 2008, the airfield was converted to civilian use, under the ICAO code EDRE.
 It is home to an aeroclub Sportfluggruppe Mendig e.V., and serves as the setting for several automobile-related television and film recordings, examples are DSF-Motor, Kabel 1 - Abenteuer Auto, RTL2 - Grip, VOX Automobil or SWR Rasthaus.

 The field's former MBB Bo105 hangars at the north-west side now host aircraft builder Roland Aircraft.

 From 2015 to 2017 the airfield was also the new home of the rock festival Rock am Ring until it returned to the Nürburgring again.

+Since 2024, the Ahmadiyya Muslim Community holds its annual Jalsa Salana meeting at the air base.